vmware/vic/doc/design/vic-machine.md

 ## Implementation approach

-My current approach is to have several components that get rolled into both vic-machine.
+Recommended initial approach is to have several components that get rolled into both vic-machine.
 Initial implementation should focus on:
 * CLI parsing into config structs
 * validation of config struct values
 * creation of VCH from config struct